-Mary Ellen is a functional medicine & plant-based nutritionist specializing in chronic conditions.
-She believes that what a person eats, as well as their physical and mental wellbeing, play a huge part in health.
+Mary Ellen is a functional nutritionist specializing in plant-based diets, food allergies and sensitivities, and gut health.
+She believes that what a person eats, as well as their physical and mental well-being, play a huge part in health.

-Mary Ellen wants to educate and empower her “Wellness Warriors” with the tools they need to manage their own health and to do what’s right for their unique bodies.
-When working with clients, she draws on the knowledge gained from her education and clinical experience a well as her own health struggles.
+Mary Ellen wants to educate and empower people with the tools they need to manage their own health and to do what’s right for their unique bodies.
+When working with clients, she draws on the knowledge gained from her education and clinical experience as well as her own health struggles.

 Master’s degree in Science, Human Nutrition | University of Bridgeport

 Licensed Dietitian/Nutritionist | Maryland Board of Dietetic Practice

 Certified Holistic Health Coach | Institute for Integrative Nutrition

 Master’s degree in Library and Information Science | Rutgers University

 Bachelor’s degree in English | St. Joseph’s University